MaCFP/matl-db/Wood/Calibration_Results/UCB/README.md

 Complete Material Property Sets are located in the .json files in the Material Property Folder.
 Files follow the naming convention "Wood_UCB-{i}.json", where "i" corresponds to the different reaction schemes presented above.

 Calbration results using these material properties for cases of 0D and 1D anaerobic pyrolysis are available in Calibration Results/UCB.
-Files follow similar naming structure of "UCB-\{i\}_Wood_GASIFICATION....csv" for 1D cases and "UCB-\{i\}_Wood_TGA(...).csv" for 0D cases.
+Files follow similar naming structure of "UCB-\{i\}_Wood_GASIFICATION..." for 1D cases and "UCB-\{i\}_Wood_TGA..." for 0D cases.

 Property sets are calculated using both constant (CONST) and temperature-dependent (TDEP) material properties- for each heating rate/radiative heat flux, results are provided for both versions.
 In addition, 1D results are provided for both parallel-grain (PARALLEL) and perpendicular-grain orientations (PERPENDICULAR).
 Tags are included in filenames to differentiate methods.

 ## Conclusions:

 Based on objective values obtained at convergence, the Component-Wise Parallel Reaction Scheme (3) does the best job of matching all available experimental data.
 The related files are:

 Material_Properties/Wood_UCB-3.json

-Calibration_Results/UCB-TDEP-PARALLEL-3(...)
+Calibration_Results/UCB-TDEP-PARALLEL-3...

-Calibration_Results/UCB-TDEP-PERPENDICULAR-3(...)
+Calibration_Results/UCB-TDEP-PERPENDICULAR-3...

 ## References